History & Tradition

 Thirty-one Tommies have been drafted or signed free-agent contracts with NFL teams.
 Recent pro prospects coached by Caruso include DE Ayo Idowu (Seattle Seahawks); FB Willie Schnider (Indianapolis Colts) and P Garrett Maloney (Minnesota Vikings).
 Ryan Collins, who finished his college career as a two-time All-American tight end, played for seven different pro teams before an injury ended his career in 2003.

-The Tommies have had either an All-America or Academic All-America in 30 of the last 39 seasons -- including four All-America and two HM All-America players in 2015.
-Junior running back Jordan Roberts was named national Offense Player of the Year by D3football.com and was a first-team All-America.
+The Tommies have had either an All-America or Academic All-America in 31 of the last 40 seasons -- including four All-America players in 2017.
+In 2015, junior running back Jordan Roberts was named national Offense Player of the Year by D3football.com and was a first-team All-America.
 Another Tommie standout is Josh Ostrue, a three-time All-America and D3football.com All-Decade offensive lineman.
 Ostrue was also awarded the 2008 and 2010 Rimington Trophy Awards in recognition of being selected the top center in Division III football.

 The New Era